Food irradiation: Treatment

 To treat the food, it is exposed to a radioactive source for a set period of time to achieve a desired dose.
 Radiation may be emitted by a radioactive substance, or by X-ray and electron beam accelerators.
 Special precautions are taken to ensure the food stuffs never come in contact with the radioactive substances and that the personnel and the environment are protected from radiation exposure.

 Irradiation treatments are typically classified by dose (high, medium, and low), but are sometimes classified by the effects of the treatment (radappertisation, radicidation and radurisation).
 Food irradiation is sometimes referred to as "cold pasteurisation" or "electronic pasteurisation" because ionising the food does not heat it to high temperatures during the process, and the effect is similar to pasteurisation.
-The term "cold pasteurisation" is controversial because the term may be used to disguise the fact the food has been irradiated and pasteurisation and irradiation are fundamentally different processes.
+The term "cold pasteurisation" is controversial because the term may be used to disguise the fact that the food has been irradiated, and pasteurisation and irradiation are fundamentally different processes.